-Some people claim that sugar (such as sucrose), aspartame (NutraSweet), and artificial flavors and colors cause hyperactivity and other behavior problems in children.
-Some people argue that children should follow special diets that limit the amount of sugar, flavorings, or colors they eat.
+Some people claim that eating sugar (such as sucrose), aspartame (NutraSweet), and artificial flavors and colors lead to hyperactivity and other behavior problems in children.
+They argue that children should follow a diet that limits these substances.

-However, if a special diet of foods without artificial flavors or colors works for a child, it may be because that family has begun to interact with each other differently when they are following the special diet.
-These behavioral changes, not the diet itself, may improve the child's own behavior and activity level.
+In some cases, a special diet of foods without artificial flavors or colors works for a child, because the family and the child interact in a different way when the child eliminates these foods.
+These changes, not the diet itself, may improve the behavior and activity level.

 Refined (processed) sugars may have some effect on children's activity.
-Because refined sugars and carbohydrates enter the bloodstream quickly, they produce rapid fluctuations in blood glucose levels.
-This might trigger adrenaline and make a child more active.
-Sometimes, falling adrenaline levels bring on a period of decreased activity.
+Refined sugars and carbohydrates enter the bloodstream quickly.
+Therefore, they cause rapid changes in blood sugar levels.
+This may make a child become more active.

-A number of studies have shown a relationship between artificial colorings and hyperactivity.
-On the other hand, some studies do not show any effect of colorings on children's behavior.
-At least for now, the effect of food colorings remains another controversial issue.
+Several studies have shown a link between artificial colorings and hyperactivity.
+On the other hand, other studies do not show any effect.
+This issue is yet to be decided.